slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

-> *'One thing I learned at 3 AM: everyone lied to survive.
-Truth is a luxury we day-people take for granted.' -- James Altucher*

 <!--
+> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
 > *'The underground of the city is like what's underground in people.
 Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*
-> *'If Socrates was right in saying that no one does wrong knowingly, someone who has caused you grief probably didn’t set out to do it on purpose.'*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*

-Clean players on shady markets usually don't do well on the long term.
+- Clean players on shady markets usually don't do well on the long term.
 - Bad liars should speak as little as possible.
 - if somebody asks for the evidence, normally he is lieing

-the good reason (the reason they tell you) and the real reason.
+- the good reason (the reason they tell you) and the real reason.
 -->